rnzaws/ecs_poc/README.md

 and then trigger the build/release.

 Currently, CodePipeline does not support notifications, so it is still possible for the deployment to fail without a notification.
-To solve this problem, you can create a scheduled Lambda function to monitor your CloudFormation stacks.
+To solve this problem, you can create a scheduled Lambda function to monitor your CodePipeline and CloudFormation stacks.

 ```json
 {